 February 17, 2017 at 7:30pm

-Lazo returns to the Mady Centre to pay homage and tribute to icon Peter Tosh after a stellar sold out tribute to Bob Marley in 2016.
+Lazo returned to Barrie to pay homage and tribute to icon Peter Tosh after a stellar sold out tribute to Bob Marley in 2016.
 Following the death of Bob Marley, Tosh took over as lead vocalist for the legendary reggae group, The Wailers.

 The Three Friends